learn-co-students/partial-locals-lab-onl01-seng-pt-090820/README.md

    query in ActiveRecord that follows the form: `Student.where("name LIKE ?", "%query%")`.
 For example, `Student.where("name LIKE ?", "%M%")` will return all students with an "M" anywhere in their name.
-Once you have the search functionality coded, you should be able to visually test it by visiting `http://localhost:3000?query="search_text"`.
+Once you have the search functionality coded, you should be able to visually test it by v isiting `http://localhost:3000?query="search_text"`.

 ## Resources